Launch of The Disrupt Aging® Collection is part of multi-year initiative

 AARP is intensifying its work aimed at rejecting the stereotypes associated with aging in media.
 As part of a multi-year initiative, the organization is pressing brands, designers, ad agencies and other industry players to change their immediate and long-term attitudes in order to overcome the misconceptions of aging portrayed in ads.

-Today, in collaboration with Getty Images, AARP launches The Disrupt Aging Collection, a library of nearly 14,000 images designed to paint a more accurate portrait of how people age in today’s society.
+In 2019, in collaboration with Getty Images, AARP launched The Disrupt Aging Collection, a library of nearly 17,000 images designed to paint a more accurate portrait of how people age in today’s society.

 “80% of people over 50 say marketers assume their lifestyle based on stereotypes.”